 Director of Admissions

-A priority at Thayer since its founding, diversity is essential to Thayer's mission.
-From student organizations and activities to faculty development initiatives to the academic curriculum and beyond, Thayer promotes and embodies diversity in all its forms.
+Thayer Academy embraces community as a core value and sees diversity, equity, and inclusion as essential to the Academy’s mission.
+From student organizations and activities to faculty development to our academic curriculum, Thayer seeks an affirming and supportive culture which promotes diversity in all its forms.

 Thayer Academy recently unveiled design plans for a reimagined Middle School campus with community and connection as guiding principles.
 The yearlong construction project will create a two-story building with new classrooms, a new dining hall, a digital media classroom, and increased space for the arts.
-Middle School students will make use of the former St. Francis of Assisi School during the construction phase, which will begin either this summer or next.
+Middle School students will make use of the former St. Francis of Assisi School during the construction phase, which will begin this summer.

 Thayer is conveniently located off Routes 3, 93, and 128, and is two blocks from the MBTA Red Line T stop in Braintree.
 Thayer runs a shuttle between campus and the T stop.

 Many juniors and seniors drive to campus, and many families carpool.
 The Thayer Directory lists families by town with their contact information.

 Thayer runs five buses to surrounding communities, including Boston’s Back Bay.